Pratham-Mishra04/fampay-task/readMe.md

 Provide all the available keys in a txt file and ensure that the location (name, if in root folder) of this file matches with the environment variable `YOUTUBE_API_KEYS_LOCATION`.

-#### Rotation of API Keys
+### Rotation of API Keys

 When multiple files are available in `keys.txt` file, and one key is exhausted, the server will switch to the next key automatically, displaying a message `Switched to API key 2`, and so on.

-When all the keys are exhausted, an error is thrown `All KEYS have been exhausted!` *(this can be disabled at fampay-backend/helpers/service.go)*
+When all the keys are exhausted, an error is thrown `All KEYS have been exhausted!` *( this can be disabled at fampay-backend/helpers/service.go )*

+*Code of Key Rotation is present at `fampay-backend/helpers/service.go`*

 `!
 DON'T FORGET TO GET KEYS AND ENABLE YOUR YOUTUBE API`